 A Key Difference: Proactive vs. Reactive

 In the examples above, customer service is something the customer seeks out.
-Whether it’s a physical visit to a place of business or an email, text, or call to a service phone number, the interaction starts with the customer.
+The interaction starts with the customer, whether it’s a physical visit to a place of business or an email, text, or call to a service phone number.

 Customer success is more proactive.
 Effective customer success agents are proactive, anticipating the needs of their customers and helping them reach their goals.
 Overall, customer success agents or teams are tasked with helping the customer succeed.